swe574-group2/swe574/Time Logs/arda_ofluoglu_personal_log.md

 * 2 October.
 Worked on requirements doc, worked on the consistency of 2 different views of requirements, and language.
 (3 hours)

 ## WEEK 3 (3 October - 10 October)
+* 4 October.
+Created a wiki and issue for meeting notes and updated the home page for references (0.5 hours)
 * 9 October.
 Met with the project group.
 Worked on project planning.
 (2 hours)